gyamfi8112/gyamfi8112/README.md

 - 👋 Hi, I’m @gyamfi8112
-- 👀 I’m interested in ... hacking
+- 👀 I’m interested in ... hacking and coding
 - 🌱 I’m currently learning ... cybersecurity
 - 💞️ I’m looking to collaborate on ... anything that inspires me
 - 📫 How to reach me ... here